Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 - Design and build one myself.

-- A readymade conservatory wouldn’t best utilise the available space, and wouldn’t necessarily suit our requirements e.g. a desire for the north facing side to be a wall rather than glass, and
+- A readymade conservatory wouldn’t best utilise the available space, and wouldn’t necessarily suit our requirements e.g. a desire for the north-facing side to be a wall rather than glass.

-Having carefully looked at all these options, the three cornerstones of Project Management which helped us to make our final decision were cost, quality and time.
+Having carefully looked at all these options, the three cornerstones of Project Management that helped us to make our final decision were cost, quality and time.

-- Although a readymade conservatory is made to the highest standard (these days uPVC units for windows, doors and roof), this wasn’t the overriding factor provided the final build was to an acceptable standard, aesthetically pleasing and to our taste, and
+- Although a readymade conservatory is made to the highest standard (these days uPVC units for windows, doors and roof), this wasn’t the overriding factor provided the final build was to an acceptable standard, aesthetically pleasing and to our taste.

 Time wasn’t a major factor, as we didn’t have a deadline other than a desire to have it built before winter.